ggreen/khem/README.md

 platform that forces implement to maintain the 12-factor based principals.
 See [https://12factor.net/](https://12factor.net/) for details.

 ## Pivotal Cloud Cache (PCC)

-The cloud native applications are stateless.
-Any information that is cached or stateful is managed in a backing service.
+PCF allows users to manually or auto scale application instances to meet increase capacity demands.
+Cloud native applications are stateless.
+Any information that is stateful must be available to all application instances.
+Cached state information can be managed in a backing service.
 GemFire implementation of the caching backing service is called [Pivotal Cloud Cache](https://docs.pivotal.io/p-cloud-cache/1-0/index.html) (PCC).